- Off road parking

 This unique Grade II listed former police house with cells, built in 1871, has been lovingly renovated and is set in the heart of the busy market town of Corwen, within Denbighshire’s beautiful Dee Valley.
 Corwen is ideally located on the popular Brenig Way, it is just ten miles from Llangollen and within easy reach of Snowdonia.
 This Corwen cottage oozes history from the moment you step through the door; as you walk through the original barred gate and along the cell corridor with original floor and cell vents, you will see the solid doors with peepholes, look inside to see that the cells, with their original bars and brick vaulted ceilings, have been stylishly converted into a cosy snug, a utility/drying room and a bespoke, well-equipped, fitted kitchen with granite worktops.
 Modernity flirts with tradition with the restored sash windows and many original features blending well together with the contemporary fixtures and fittings, including stylish radiators and underfloor heating.
 The sitting room in this Corwen cottage is spacious and grand with unusually high ceilings, and offers a Smart TV, a woodburner, perfect for winter evenings, and a welcoming dining area where guests can unwind long into the night.
 Upstairs, the four bedrooms each feature TVs and have twin beds that can be converted into super king-size doubles on request.
 The former exercise yard outside this Corwen cottage has been transformed into an enclosed contemporary courtyard, which provides an ideal spot for alfresco dining and barbecues, or a place in which to simply relax and soak up the history that resonates from this fabulous building.
 Just a few moments away are all the amenities of this picturesque market town, with a selection of restaurants, traditional pubs and shops selling delicious local produce.
 For those who wish to don their walking boots, this Corwen cottage is ideally situated for walking, with the Brenig Way, a 32-mile circular route leading to Llyn Brenig, running alongside the property.
 If looking for action, Corwen is a superb hub for adrenalin-fuelled adventure, from kayaking and whitewater rafting to mountain biking.
 This is a superb holiday cottage in an excellent location for the outdoor adventurer and is also the perfect destination for those simply seeking a unique, luxury holiday in the heart of North Wales.

-Four twin bedrooms (zip/link, can be super king-size doubles on request) with TV.
+Four bedrooms (zip/link, can be super king-size double or twin on request) with TV: 2 x super king-size double, 2 x twin.
 Bathroom with bath, shower over, basin and WC.
 Shower room with shower, basin and WC.
 Ground floor shower room with walk-in shower, basin and WC.
 Kitchen.
 Utility/drying room.
 Sitting room with dining area and woodburner.
 Snug.

 - Last minute